hustcer/nushell.github.io/.ebook-pub/commands/exec.md

 # exec

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Execute a command, replacing the current process.
+Execute a command, replacing or exiting the current process, depending on platform.

 ## Signature